CANADA FX DEBT-C$ falls as weak data overshadows Potash bid

 "M&A inflows, even excessively large ones, don't necessarily have enough of a force to offset global economic realities."

-Anglo-Australian BHP Billiton (BHP.AX: Quote), the world's biggest miner, this week embarked on a $39 billion hostile takeover bid for Potash Corp (POT.TO: Quote), the world's biggest fertilizer producer.
+Anglo-Australian BHP Billiton (BHP.AX), the world's biggest miner, this week embarked on a $39 billion hostile takeover bid for Potash Corp (POT.TO), the world's biggest fertilizer producer.
 [ID:nSGE67I049]

 Investors anticipate bids higher than BHP's $130-a-share offer as Potash stock has since surged above that price and as BHP has arranged a syndicated loan of $45 billion.